Designburo/dbhomekit/README.md

 Designburo.nl

 ## Version
+* 1.96 Bugfix in the IFTTT wizard (Thx to John Leenen for noticing)
 * 1.95 Added support for sha1 passwords for IFTTT
 * 1.93 Added support for dutch on / off as an action
 * 1.92 Small style enhancements